Agile workflow in Azure Boards

 The test case contains multiple fields, many of which are automated and integrated with Test Manager and the build process.
 For a description of each field, see Query based on build and test integration fields.

 The (links tab) captures the links to user stories and bugs in a test case.
 By linking user stories and bugs to test cases, the team can track the progress made in testing each item.
 By defining these links, you support information that appears in the Stories Overview Report report.

 Track code defects

 Definitions for common work tracking fields

 The only required field for all work item types is Title.
-When the work item is saved, the system assigns it a unique ID.
+When you save a work item, the system assigns it a unique ID.
 The form highlights required field in yellow.
 For information about other fields, see Work item field index.

 Additional fields may be required depending on customizations made to your process and project.

 Enter a description of 255 characters or less.
 You can always modify the title later.